Emmanuel Rivera Player Props: Diamondbacks vs. Rockies

 - Rivera hit .233 with 16 doubles, three triples, 12 home runs and 23 walks.

-- Rivera picked up an RBI in 29 games last season out 102 (28.4%), including eight multi-RBI outings (7.8%).
-He drove in three or more runs in three games.
+- Rivera picked up an RBI in 29 games last season out of 102 (28.4%), including multiple RBIs in 7.8% of those games (eight times) and three or more RBIs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.